sonu84it/sky-glide/README.md

 The page now bundles local copies of React, so no internet connection is required.
 2. Press **Spacebar** or tap to make the squirrel flap upward.
 3. Pass through the center of each hoop to score.
-4. If you miss a hoop, the game ends.
+4. If you miss a hoop or fail to clear enough hoops each minute, the game ends.
 Click **Restart** to play again.

+The game now runs for five minutes with circles moving faster over time.
+You must pass through at least 20 hoops each minute to keep playing.

 The game uses React for rendering and CSS transitions for smooth movement.
 A small oscillator sound is played on each flap.
 The layout is responsive, so you can play on desktop or mobile.